Ceasefire is violated for 40 times

-Yerevan /Mediamax/.
-During the day and on the night of March 23 Azerbaijan violated the ceasefire regime for about 40 times on NK-Azerbaijan Line of Contact.
+Yerevan/Mediamax/.
+During the day and on the night of March 26 Azerbaijan violated the ceasefire regime for about 40 times on NK-Azerbaijan Line of Contact.

 CommentsDear visitors, You can place your opinion on the material using your Facebook account.
 Please, be polite and follow our simple rules: you are not allowed to make off - topic comments, place advertisements, use abusive and filthy language.
 The editorial staff reserves the right to moderate and delete comments in case of breach of the rules.